 Mary B. Harms

 Mary Harms joined University of Maryland in 2001.
-She is a Clinical Associate Professor in the department of marketing, the program champion for the Design and Innovation in Marketing Undergraduate Fellows, founder of the Young Alumni Marketing Council, Academic Coordinator for marketing internships and the faculty advisor of MasTERPiece, the Smith School’s fashion organization for undergraduates.
+She is an Associate Clinical Professor in the department of marketing, the program champion for the Strategic Design and Innovation in Marketing Undergraduate Fellows, founder of the Young Alumni Marketing Council, Academic Coordinator for marketing internships and the faculty advisor of MasTERPiece, the Smith School’s fashion organization for undergraduates.

 - Marketing Strategy

-Throughout her 30-year academic career, she has also taught the following courses: retailing, services marketing, principles of marketing, integrated marketing communications, sales management and an honors seminar on creativity and leadership in business.
+Throughout her academic career, she has also taught courses in services marketing, integrated marketing communications, sales management, personal sales, global marketing and an honors seminar on creativity and leadership in business.

-In the Fall of 2008, she, along with Design Professor Ruth Lozner, created the Design and Innovation in Marketing Undergraduate Fellows Program.
-Each year, 20-25 marketing and design students are chosen by a juried selection process to enter the two-year program where they learn and collaboratively work on projects in courses tailored for the program.
-In the Fall of 2010, she will become the sole Champion of the program which offers the students instruction in the Adobe Creative Suite, opportunities to network with industry professionals in D.C., New York and London, internships and site visits to design firms along with participation in design and IMC competitions at a national level.
-Students learn about product and packaging, interactive, green universal, retail store and display, workplace, corporate and non-profit, graphic, presentation, information and wayfinding design.
+In the Fall of 2008, she and Design Professor Ruth Lozner created the Design and Innovation in Marketing Undergraduate Fellows Program.
+Each year, 30-35 marketing and design students are chosen by a juried selection process to enter the 2-year program where they learn and collaboratively work on projects in courses tailored for the program.
+Since 2010, she has been the Faculty Champion of the program that offers the students instruction in Adobe Creative Suite, opportunities to network with industry profession in DC, Baltimore and NYC, internships and site visits to design firms along with participation in design and advertising competitions.
+Students learn about product and packaging, interactive, green, universal, retail store and display, workplace, corporate and non-profit, graphic, presentation, information and wayfinding design.
 For more information about the program, go to http://www.strategicdesigninbusiness.com.

-She joined the faculty at University in Maryland in the fall of 2001 after teaching 20 years at Iowa State University in Ames, Iowa.
-While there, she was awarded the Teacher of the Year Award from the College of Business’ Student Business Council twice.
+She joined the faculty at Smith after teaching at Iowa State University in Ames, Iowa.
+While there, she was twice awarded the Teacher of the Year Award from the College of Business’s Student Business Council.
 She also served as the College’s Director of Marketing and Alumni Relations in addition to teaching from 1999-2001.

-For 20 years, she was involved in several entrepreneurial ventures ranging from a vertically integrated chain of seven active sportswear stores to a collection of four decorative home accessories shops that she started in 1983.
-Both she and her late husband were recognized for their entrepreneurial efforts.
+For 20 years, she was involved in several entrepreneurial ventures ranging from a vertically-integrated chain of active sportswear stores to a collection of four decorative home accessories boutiques.
+Both she and her late husband were recognized for their entrepreneurial accomplishments.